colestrode/skellington/README.md

 - `debugOptions` (Object) Used if `debug` is true.

-  - `debugOptions.formatter` (Function)A formatter function that will be used to log any message to a `hears` call.
+  - `debugOptions.formatter` (Function) A formatter function that will be used to log any message to a `hears` call.
 Will be passed the `message` object.
 Additional debug information will be added onto the message on the `skellington` key.

 ### Single Team Bot Options

 - `slackToken` (String, Required) If this is a single team bot, the Slack API token used to connect to the Slack API.
+When `slackToken` is passed, Skellington will create a single team bot.
+Otherwise Skellington will attempt to build a Slack app.

 - `exitOnRtmFailure` (Boolean) Whether to exit the process if an RTM connection cannot be established.
-Defaults to `true`;
+Defaults to `true`.

 ### Slack App Options